aabdelrhmann/Abdelrhman-Ayman/README.md

 </h1></a>
 </h1>

-<h6 align="center">Fresh Graduated Software Engineer interested in learning more and more technologies and gaining more experience in software development , technical problem solving and interested in cyber security especially web application penetration testing , Red teaming and i have a strong background in information technology .</h6>
+<h6 align="center">Fresh Software Engineering graduate interested in expanding knowledge of various technologies and gaining experience in cybersecurity.
+Eager to apply technical skills to bolster cybersecurity measures and safeguard digital assets.</h6>